How often and when does the Commonwealth Transportation Board (CTB) meet?

 How long does it take for a project to be approved?

-An initial request from a local governing body for EDA program funding typically takes four to six months to attain approval by the CTB.
+An initial request from a local governing body for EDA program funding typically takes six to eight months to attain approval by the CTB.
 Meeting the contingencies of the CTB allocation approval often requires another two or more months.
 Steps include preparing and approving the local-state agreement, conducting environmental and cultural resources reviews, advertising for bids, awarding a contract, and constructing the road.
 Initiating the State Environmental Review Process (SERP), if applicable, and coordinating with regulatory agencies may take at least 60 days; however, the time necessary to complete environmental studies that may be required by federal and state laws and obtaining necessary permits can vary significantly, depending on the outcome of initial review.

 A number of different local and state government officials and bodies will review each request, some of which, including the CTB, meet once each month.